danielhellebust/cycLingo/README.md

 Demo video of usage on YouTube: https://youtu.be/I_X-3Li54F4

-The notebooks for training the custom NER model and annotation of the datasetts can be found here: https://github.com/danielhellebust/cycLingo/tree/main/src/notebooks
+The notebooks for training the custom NER model and annotation of the datasets can be found here: https://github.com/danielhellebust/cycLingo/tree/main/src/notebooks

 The datasets can be found here: